 TRM can be used to treat any person who has experienced or witnessed any event that was perceived as life threatening or posed a serious injury to themselves or to others.
 It is helpful for workers in the front lines after traumatic events as it can reduce vicarious traumatic reactions and be used for self-care.

 TRM is offered in a Level 1 and Level 2 format of 3-days each.
-TRM can be a useful for case managers, outreach workers, chaplains, ministers, doctors, nurses, teachers, drug and alcohol counselors, and others who work with individuals who have experienced highly stressful and/or traumatic events.
-Training integrates didactic, experiential exercises and daily practice sessions for skill development.
+TRM can be a useful for social workers, marriage family therapists, psychologists, drug and alcohol counselors, and others who work with individuals who have experienced highly stressful and/or traumatic events.
+Training integrates lecture, experiential exercises and daily practice sessions for skill development.
 Case consultation is recommended for 3-6 months following training to anchor skills as trainees are actively using TRM.